AdobeDocs/experience-platform.en/help/segmentation/api/streaming-segmentation.md

 ### Streaming segmentation enabled query types

->[!NOTE] The customer will need to enable scheduled segmentation for the organization in order for streaming segmentation to work.
+>[!NOTE] You will need to enable scheduled segmentation for the organization in order for streaming segmentation to work.
+Information about enabling scheduled segmentation can be found in the [enable scheduled segmentation section](#enable-scheduled-segmentation)

 In order for a segment to be evaluated using streaming segmentation, the query must conform to the following guidelines.